HL7/fhir-identity-matching-ig/input/pagecontent/downloads.md

 &emsp;&emsp;
 **Editors:**

+&emsp;&emsp;Julie Maas, EMR Direct
+&emsp;&emsp;Carmen Smiley, ONC
 &emsp;&emsp;Jeff Brown, MITRE Corporation
-&emsp;&emsp;Luis C. Maas, EMR Direct and UDAP.org

 ​

 This implementation guide was made possible by the thoughtful contributions and feedback of the following people and organizations:

-The members of the ONC FHIR at Scale Taskforce (FAST) Security Tiger Team The members of the HL7/UDAP.org joint project working group The members of the HL7 Security Work Group
+The members of the ONC FHIR at Scale Taskforce (FAST) Identity Tiger Team The members of the HL7 Patient Administration Work Group